 PHOENICS (Parabolic Hyperbolic or Elliptic Numerical Integration Code Series) is a sophisticated code that numerically simulates flow and reaction problems.
 BakerRisk has employed this program to model the thermal, flammable, and toxic impact on structures and personnel for both onshore and offshore facilities.
 Combustion, reaction, heat and mass transfer models implemented in PHOENICS can range from simple to sophisticated.
 PHOENICS allows the user to choose among several models based upon the nature of the problem, time available, and accuracy needed.

-Fire Dynamics Simulator (FDS), developed by National Institute of Standards and Technology of the US Department of Commerce, is a CFD model of fire-driven fluid flow.
-FDS solves numerically a form of the Navier-Stokers Equations for thermally-driven flow with an emphasis on heat and smoke transport from fires, while at the same time it can be used for other low-speed fluid flow simulations that do not necessarily include fire or thermal effects.
-FDS uses Smokeview as a companion program to produce images and animations of fire and smoke.
-Smokeview, via its realistic three-dimensional renderings, is an integral part of the physical model allowing the user to assess the visibility within a fire compartment.
+FDS (Fire Dynamics Simulator), developed by the National Institute of Standards and Technology of the US Department of Commerce, is a fire-driven fluid flow model .
+FDS is designed to model heat and smoke transport from fires but can also be used for other low-speed fluid flow simulations that do not necessarily include fire or thermal effects.
+Smokeview, a companion program used to produce images and animations, is an integral part of the physical model allowing the user to assess the visibility within a fire compartment.